CESNET/metacentrum-user-docs/docs/advanced/work-data/index.md

     In general: the smaller number of files in the archive, the better (it speeds operations up and generates lower load on the storage subsystems; on the other hand, packing the files makes searching less comfortable).
 In case you need to archive a large number of small files, we recommend strongly to pack them before, as read/write operations are slower with many small files.

 - if most of your files are large (hundreds of MBs, GBs, ...), don't bother with packing them and make a one-to-one copy to the archive,
-- if your files are smaller and you don't plan to search individual files, pack them into tar or zip files,
+- if your files are smaller and you don't plan to search individual files, pack them into `.tar` or `.zip` files,
 - from the technical point of view, optimal "chunk" of packed data is 500 MB or bigger,
 - don't use front-end servers for anything else than moving several small files!
-Submit a regular job and/or take an interactive job instead to handle with the archival data
+Submit a regular job and/or take an interactive job instead to handle with the archival data.
 - keep in mind that the master HOME directory of each HSM storage is dedicated just for initialization scripts, and thus has a limited quota of just 50 MB.

 <!--